hasura/graphql-engine/docs/graphql/manual/api-reference/index.rst

 - :doc:`Supported PostgreSQL types <postgresql-types>`

-JSON APIs
+Schema Metadata APIs
 ---------

-Hasura exposes a JSON API for querying/updating data, executing SQL on the underlying Postgres and for managing the metadata like permissions and relationships.
+Hasura exposes a Schema Metadata API for querying/updating data, executing SQL on the underlying Postgres and for managing the metadata like permissions and relationships.
 Primarily intended to be used as an ``admin`` API to manage Hasura.